poelzi/suiup/README.md

 For Unix/MacOS they are copied to `$HOME/.local/bin` (or where your `SUIUP_DEFAULT_BIN_DIR` env var points to) and for Windows they are copied to `LOCALAPPDATA\bin`.
 Make sure you have these folders on the `PATH`.

+# Disclaimer

+This software is provided “as is”, without warranty of any kind, express or implied.